Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Recurrence relations for the higher order corrections to the asymptotic boundary conditions of the generalized Sasaki-Nakamura equation

 Note that we have $Q_{\pm, 0} = 0$, therefore the indicial equation $I(\nu_{\pm}) = 0$ has two solutions: $\nu_{\pm} = 0$ or $\nu_{\pm} = \left( 1 - P_{\pm, 0} \right)$.
 Again we pick $\nu_{+} = \nu_{-} =0$ as this gives the desired expansions.
 The expansion coefficients $a_{\pm, j}$ can be evaluated again using a recurrence relation as \cite{NIST:DLMF}

-where we again further suppress the $\pm$ subscript (both the out-going and the in-going mode have the same form above for the recurrence relations), and we set $a_{0} = 1$.
+where we again further suppress the $\pm$ subscript (both the out- and the ingoing mode have the same form above for the recurrence relations), and we set $a_{0} = 1$.
 For example, explicitly $a_1 = -Q_{1}/P_{0}$.
 Comparing Eq.~\eqref{eq:fhorpm} with Eq.~\eqref{eq:fhorpm_generalsoln}, we have

-\section{Explicit Generalized Sasaki-Nakamura transformations for physically relevant radiation fields}
+\section{Explicit generalized Sasaki-Nakamura transformations for physically relevant radiation fields}

-Here in this appendix we explicitly show our choices of $g_{i}(r)$ for radiation fields with spin weight $s=0,\pm 1,\pm 2$ that we use to construct the \gls{GSN} transformation.
-For each transformation, we give \emph{explicit expressions} for the weighting functions $\alpha(r), \beta(r)$, the determinant of the transformation matrix $\eta(r)$, the asymptotic solutions to the \gls{GSN} equation at infinity and at the horizon for both the in-going and the out-going mode, and the conversion factors for transforming the asymptotic amplitudes between the Teukolsky function $R$ and the \gls{SN} function $X$.
-Together with Sec.~\ref{sec:formalism} and this appendix, one should have all the necessary ingredients to use the \gls{GSN} formalism to numerically solve the \emph{homogenous} radial Teukolsky equation for physically relevant radiation fields ($s = 0$ for scalar radiation, $s=\pm 1$ for electromagnetic radiation, and $s=\pm 2$ for gravitational radiation).
+In this appendix, we explicitly show our choices of $g_{i}(r)$ for radiation fields with spin weight $s=0,\pm 1,\pm 2$ that we use to construct the \gls{GSN} transformation.
+For each transformation, we give explicit expressions for the weighting functions $\alpha(r), \beta(r)$, the determinant of the transformation matrix $\eta(r)$, the asymptotic solutions to the \gls{GSN} equation at infinity and at the horizon for both the in- and the outgoing mode, and the conversion factors for transforming the asymptotic amplitudes between the Teukolsky function $R$ and the \gls{SN} function $X$.
+Together with Sec.~\ref{sec:formalism} and this appendix, one should have all the necessary ingredients to use the \gls{GSN} formalism to numerically solve the homogenous radial Teukolsky equation for physically relevant radiation fields ($s = 0$ for scalar radiation, $s=\pm 1$ for electromagnetic radiation, and $s=\pm 2$ for gravitational radiation).